Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Self-Polish Prompting

-\paragraph{In-context problem refining.} As empirical results show that zero-shot refining can only provide limited performance gain, especially on difficult datasets, we then add demonstrations to the prompt to perform in-context problem refining.
-Specifically, demonstrations are formulated as [Original\ Problem, New Problem] pairs, and we introduce multiple refining patterns in the demonstrations: (1) remove irrelevant information, as the first refining step in Figure \ref{fig:progressively in-context problem refining}; (2) rearrange the logic structure and group relevant conditions together, as the second rephrasing step in Figure \ref{fig:progressively in-context problem refining}; (3) summarize local conditions into new ones in parallel, as the third rephrasing step in Figure \ref{fig:progressively in-context problem refining}. \footnote{Note that a single example typically does not encompass all strategies.
-The example provided in Figure \ref{fig:progressively in-context problem refining} is intended solely to illustrate our design patterns.} Next, we use prompting methods in Sec. \ref{fig:progressively in-context problem refining} to get the final answer.
-Preliminary results show that in-context problem refining yields more performance gain than zero-shot refining.
+\paragraph{In-context Self-Polish.} As empirical results show that zero-shot refining can only provide limited performance gain, especially on difficult datasets, we then add demonstrations to the prompt to enable models to better internalize and apply design principles.
+Specifically, demonstrations are formulated as [Original\ Problem, New Problem] pairs, and we incorporate a curated collection of \textbf{problem-refining patterns} in the demonstrations: (1) remove irrelevant information, as the first iteration in Figure \ref{fig:progressively in-context problem refining}; (2) rearrange the logic structure and group relevant conditions together to better match the reasoning logic of the model, as the second iteration in Figure \ref{fig:progressively in-context problem refining}; (3) summarize local conditions into new ones in parallel, as the third iteration in Figure \ref{fig:progressively in-context problem refining}.\footnote{Note that a single example typically does not encompass all refining strategies.
+The example is constructed solely to illustrate our design patterns.} Results in Table \ref{table:preliminary evaluation on 003} show that in-context problem refining yields more performance gain than zero-shot refining.

+\paragraph{Automatic Self-Polish.} This is an automatic variant of the in-context problem-refining.
+We draw inspiration from \citet{DBLP:journals/corr/abs-2210-03493} and construct the refining prompt according to the diverse semantics of problems with the technique of $k$-means clustering.
+The underlying hypothesis is that a diverse set of demonstrations can cover a broad semantic space of problems, thereby the model can locate relevant reference demonstrations for more test examples.
+Table \ref{table:preliminary evaluation on 003} shows that Auto-SP also yields significant improvement.

+\paragraph{Complexity-based Self-Polish.} This is another variant of the in-context problem-refining for automatically selecting refining demonstrations.
+We draw inspiration from \citet{DBLP:journals/corr/abs-2210-00720} and construct the refining prompt according to the complexity of each problem.
+The underlying hypothesis is that the refining ability of the model can generalize from complex problems to simpler ones.
+Table \ref{table:preliminary evaluation on 003} demonstrates that Complex-SP can also yield substantial performance gain.

-\subsection{Progressively Refining framework}
+\subsection{Progressively Refining Framework}

-To enhance the consistency and reliability of the refined problems, we propose a progressive framework that has two stages: the problem-solving stage (Sec. \ref{sec:Revisiting Reasoning with Prompting for LLMs}) and the problem-refining stage (Sec. \ref{sec:Problem Refining}).
-The two stages are executed alternatively until the return condition is satisfied as depicted in Figure \ref{fig:progressively in-context problem refining}.
+To enhance the consistency and reliability of the refined problems, we propose a progressive framework that has two stages: the problem-solving stage (Section \ref{sec:Revisiting Reasoning with Prompting for LLMs}) and the problem-refining stage (Section \ref{sec:Problem Refining}).
+The two stages are executed alternatively until the return condition is satisfied.